 Surrogacy costs vary from country to country, as do success rates and legal requirements.
 Often non-standard expenses also can add thousands to your final price.
 Sometimes these costs are obvious.
 Other times the costs are more subtle.

 The published cost of a surrogacy procedure is only part of the total expense.
 Future Parents will pay extras depending on the agency or clinic they use.

-For example, Future Parents should consider not just the cost of surrogacy procedures, but also additional medical expenses.
-In the United States the cost of one night in the NICU is about $5000 USD without insurance.
+For example, Future Parents should consider not just the cost of surrogacy procedures, but also added medical expenses.
+In the United States, one night in the NICU costs about $5,000 USD without insurance.
 More than 15% of surrogacy babies require some NICU care.
-As the graph to the right shows, just 1 week of care in the NICU can cost more than the entire surrogacy procedure performed in other countries.
+Just 1 week of care in the NICU can cost more than an entire surrogacy procedure overseas.

-Similarly, clinics with a low published price may seem like a good deal, but quality should be considered.
-The success rate of each embryo transfer has a substantial impact on the overall cost of the program.
+Similarly, clinics with a low published price may seem like a good deal, but quality must be considered.
+The success rate per embryo transfer will impact the overall cost of your journey.
 If you don’t get pregnant on your first embryo transfer, parents are prompted to make a second attempt.
-Each additional attempt can be up to $6,500 (as was the case in Mexico).
-If pregnancy rates are low, and multiple attempts are needed, the overall procedure could cost many thousands extra.
+Each additional attempt can be up to $6,000.
+If pregnancy rates are low, and multiple attempts are needed, the overall procedure will cost many thousands extra.

 Surrogacy costs range from $120,000 to $150,000 in the U.S. International surrogacy starts at $50,000 in Eastern Europe or South America, up to $80,000 in Europe or Canada.
 SENSIBLE's independent programs start under $100,000 with no agency fee.
 Visit the Surrogacy Cost Guide for a comparison of worldwide prices.

 How can I lower my surrogacy costs?